sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-03/module-01/readme.md

     - Adds 2 new methods:
       - `persuade`, which
         - takes another instance of the `Superhero` class as an argument
-        - compares charisma of the character using the method to the character passed to the method as an argument *Hint: use if / else*
+        - compares charisma of the character using the method to the character passed to the method as an argument *Hint*: use if / else
         - prints a message stating whether the character calling the method was able to persuade the other character or not
       - `study_rhetoric`, which increments `charisma` and optionally prints a message about the character's new charisma level
     - Superheroes must keep their identities secret!
 Make sure your `Superhero` class *overrides* the existing `greet` method (in `Character`) so that a `Superhero` doesn't reveal their true `"name"`